 THE AIEJ ADVISORY COUNCIL

-Our board encompasses leadership experience, international education expertise, global reach, media heft, organizational skill, and fund-raising capacity.
-They are:-
+Our advisory council encompasses international education expertise, global reach, media heft, organizational skill, fund-raising expertise and leadership experience.

 THE AIEJ TEAM